phaustin/quantecon-example/book/docs/python_oop.md

 -   *a general equilibrium theory* consists of a commodity space, preferences, technologies, and an equilibrium definition
--   *a game* consists of a list of players, lists of actions available to each player, player payoffs as functions of all players\' actions, and a timing protocol
+-   *a game* consists of a list of players, lists of actions available to each player, player payoffs as functions of all players' actions, and a timing protocol

 These are all abstractions that collect together \"objects\" of the same